 Before an agency can begin to assemble a pool of candidates for a position, it is critical that the agency understands its value, vision, and mission.
-For example, the values of The National Alliance for Insurance Education & Research are integrity, innovation, and imagination.
+For example, the values of Risk & Insurance Education Alliance are integrity, innovation, and imagination.
 Values drive strategic hiring.
 They allow an agency and its hiring managers to identify candidates who are a good cultural fit.
 That is, they seek colleagues who reflect and demonstrate the agency's culture.